 You might want to keep the graph barely connected.
-The intution would be to answer 0 except if the tree becomes disconnected.
+The intuition would be to answer 0 except if the tree becomes disconnected.
 Let us make it more formal.
-Say, at any point, not queried edges are blue and queried and kept are red.
+Say, at any point, not queried edges are blue, and if the edge is queried and kept then it is red.
 The goal is to keep the graph (with blue and red edges) barely connected.
 That means when a blue edge is queried, we will make it red if and only if the removal of it makes the graph disconnected.

-In other words, the answer will be 0 if there is a path between the vertices of the queried edge using red and blue edges (ignoring the queried edge).
+In other words, the answer will be 0 if there is a path between the vertices of the queried edge using red and blue edges (obviously ignoring the queried edge).
 From the strategy, if we include the last edge, the graph will be connected.

 Exercise 5.
-Prove, using induction, if all edges are not queried then the red edges can't make a cycle.
+Prove, using induction, if all the edges are not queried then the red edges can't make a cycle.

-The only thing remaining to be proven is that we don't get a spanning tree before the last edge.
+It only remains to be proven that we don't get a spanning tree before the last edge.
 Suppose we do get a spanning tree and some blue edges are left.
 Let e be one of the blue edges, we know that e will create a cycle with the spanning tree.